 Symptoms of iliotibial band syndrome include:

-therapist or sports medicine doctor.
-Steroid injections at the most tender spot
+Iliotibial band syndrome is treated with rest, medicines to relieve swelling and pain, and stretching exercises as instructed by a physical therapist or sports medicine doctor.
+Steroid injections at the most tender spot are sometimes helpful.

 Current as of: